abishekatp/quantum_computing_notes/2024/101_SS_Quantum_Information.md

 > If you are someone who remember about the double slit experiement from high school, then you can understand this interference better.
 In double slit experiement we send light(photons) through two very closly seperated slits. in the other side of the slits we have some screen kind of setting which can measure the photons.
 We will see dark and bright patterns of light due to interference of photons.
 The dark spots corresponds to negative interference and bright spots correspond to possitive interference.
 This double slit experiement will also show the superposition property of the photons.
 Even if you send a single photon at a time, this interference pattern will show up.
 This means each photon interfere with itself due to the superposition property of a the quantum system.
 When only single slit is open this pattern emerges beacause there is only single path for photon to follow, but when two slits are open, that allows photon to travel in both path simultaneously and create interference with itself.(These interference properties are due to the wave nature of these photons.
 Quantum systems like photonos, electors sometimes act like wave and sometimes act like particles.
 This is called the famous dual-nature of a quantum system).

-- One common example of quantum system is a qbit.
+- One common example of quantum system is a qubit.
 This is analogous term to the bit in the classical computers for quantum computers.

-### What is a qbit?
+### What is a qubit?

 We know that a bit is a most common way of describing and processing the information about the classical system state mathematically in digital computers.
-Similarly qbit is a common way of describing and processing the information about some quantum system(such as quantum computers) in a quantum computer.
+Similarly qubit is a common way of describing and processing the information about some quantum system(such as quantum computers) in a quantum computer.
 Here the quantum information describes the state of a quantum system at any moment of time.

-Similar to the bit the qbit is also having finite and non-emtpy set of classical states {0, 1}.
-Apart from this qbit can also be in any one of the possible quantum states.
+Similar to the bit the qubit is also having finite and non-emtpy set of classical states {0, 1}.
+Apart from this qubit can also be in any one of the possible quantum states.

-### How do we represent a qbit mathematically?
+### How do we represent a qubit mathematically?

-Similar to a classical bit we will represent a qbit using a column vector.
+Similar to a classical bit we will represent a qubit using a column vector.
 But unlike deterministic or probabilistic states, the qunatum state vector can have a complex number entries.
 (Note that since we allow complex numbers in the quantum state vector, it can also have negative real number in any entry.
 This won't be a problem because of the way we compute the probability associated with each quantum state of the system from the quantum state vector).

 * Just making this small change in the state vector is enough to bring us from the classical world to the quantum world.
 In general the following way can be used reresent a state of any quantum system.